daedon/Fooocus-API-XYZ/README.md

 The first time you use a jobName:
 * A directory with the job's name will be created in "Fooocus-API-XYZ/jobs".
 * Associated sub-directories will be created.
-* Default files will be copied to "jobs/newJobName".
+* Default files will be copied to "jobs/jobName".
-* Add,Modify,Delete parameters in "jobs/myJob/parms".
+* Add, Modify, Delete parameters in "jobs/jobName/parms".
-* Set default parameters for all future jobs in `defaults` directories.
+* To set default parameters for all future jobs, edit the `defaults` directories.

 #### A simple example with 3 parameter files that have more than 1 value is included in sample the sample myJob.